 Your purpose, not our programs or ministries, should drive the church.
 So here’s the question:

-- Does your church have a compelling mission?
+- Does your church have a compelling purpose?

-- Is your mission statement memorable?
+- Is your purpose statement memorable?
 Is it worth repeating every time you gather for church services?

 But that purpose statement isn’t enough and here’s why.